A fence casts geometric shadows on a wall under bright sunlight.

 "Disability Justice: Methodological Offerings for Transforming Research Processes, Impacts and Imaginations"

-A bald man with a light-brown moustache smiles at the camera against a blue background.
+Dr. Matt Christison, a bald man with a light-brown moustache, smiling at the camera against a blue background.

 Dr. Matthew Christison, EdD, MEd, BEd (Dist) (he/him)